Posts Tagged "Jacob Wetterling"

 I read the article to Jared over the phone, and he couldn’t believe it.
 He wanted to know more.
 So, I emailed the Stearns County Sheriff Department and told them Jared wanted to meet with them so he could learn more about his own case, and these five assault cases from 1987.

-As it turns out, they had never heard of these five cases.
+As it turns out, current investigators had never heard of these five cases.

 Since then, a lot has happened.
 I can’t discuss all of it quite yet, but here’s how you can help.
 The Stearns County Sheriff’s Department is actively trying to collect statements from these five boys who were assaulted in 1987.
 If you know any of these young men, please contact the Stearns County Sheriff’s Department at 320-251-4240 (answered 24/7), or email email@example.com (reviewed daily).
 If you’d rather, you may also email me privately at firstname.lastname@example.org.
 Jared has also agreed to talk to any of the five men who would be willing to discuss their case with him.